rHomelab/LabBot-Cogs/README.md

 ### Report

-This cog will allow members to send a report into a channel that can be reviewed and actioned upon by moderators.
+This cog will allow members to send a report into a channel where it can be reviewed and actioned upon by moderators.

 ## License